pixie-io/docs.px.dev/content/en/05-use-case-tutorials/database-query-profiling.md

 - [See request health stats per pod.](#get-request-health-stats-per-pod)
 - [Inspect full request / response headers and message bodies.](#inspect-full-request-response-bodies)

-This tutorial features MySQL requests, but Pixie supports a number of different database protocols.
+This tutorial features MySQL requests, but Pixie can trace a number of different database protocols including Cassandra, PostgreSQL, and Redis.
 See the [Protocols](https://docs.px.dev/about-pixie/observability/) page for the full list.

 **Prerequisites**

 1. You will need a Kubernetes cluster with Pixie installed.
-If you do not have a cluster, you can create a minikube cluster and install Pixie using our [install guides](/installing-pixie/quick-start/).
+If you do not have a cluster, you can create a minikube cluster and install Pixie using our [installation steps](/installing-pixie/).

 2. You will need an application that uses MySQL.
 To install a demo app that uses MySQL: